AnalogJ/quietthyme.api/README.md

 	- Register custom app credentials for all storage apps.
 - Storage Services:
 	- Register webhooks for Dropbox, Box, GDrive that push events to kloudless.
+- Email
+	- Add mailchimp webhook to point to quietthyme.com

 # Local Development